nawabahmadreshi/documentation/pages/features/spotlight-indexing.md

 {% endtab %}
 {% endtabs %}

-Then call the following method on the universal object.
+Then call the `listOnSpotlightWithCallback` method on your `BranchUniversalObject`.
 The callback will return the URL used to list the content for your own records.

 {% tabs %}
 {% tab objective-c %}